BradHacker/hackclub/workshops/dodge/README.md

 }
 ```

-Save and refresh live preview to see your player!
+Restart your code to see your player!

 It looks like it's cut off, though.
 Guess we have to adjust the y-position.
 Let's modify that in our initial creation of the player, in `setup()`.